 By Martin Alva - December 19, 2018

-You cannot explain the inevitable dilemma of choosing the right tyres for your classic.
+You cannot explain the inevitable dilemma of choosing the right classic car tyre.
 However, a wrong decision is most likely to haunt you someday down the line.

-Aesthetics, practicality and technicality go hand in hand when deciding the right set of tyres for your classic.
+Aesthetics, practicality and technicality go hand in hand when deciding the right set for your classic car tyre.
 For starters, tyres are not just big black round (expensive) things.
 Just as one wears the right shoes for an occasion a car needs the right tyres too.
 However, things might get a little puzzling when it comes to classics.

 Like any other components tyres, age and they age fast.
 Elements from the tyre begin to leach out from day one, which is additionally encouraged by UV light, heat and rain.
 This will happen even if the tyre is never used.
 Initially, the loss is minimal, but the deterioration accelerates after four or so years.
 Ideally, a tyre can be best used for six years at the most.